Services & Procedures

 Oak Valley Health has produced a comprehensive patient information booklet covering what to expect before, during, and after total hip replacement.

-Download Hip Replacement Booklet (PDF) →ACL Reconstruction
+Download Hip Replacement Booklet (PDF) →Revision Hip & Knee Arthroplasty

 The procedure involves creating a new ligament graft through drill tunnels in the femur and tibia, restoring rotational stability to the knee.
 Rehabilitation is critical to achieving full return to sport.